ReducedBasis/RbWebsite/content/post/pbdwhelmholtz/index.md

 The PBDW is decomposed in two parts: one offline and one online.

 In the following notebook, we will employ:
-- as our model problem a 2D advection-diffusion problem,
+- as our model problem a Helmholtz equation,
 - some measures that could also be possibly be noisy (here we will consider the case with no noise),
 - a sequence of background spaces that reflect our (prior) best knowledge model bk,
 - gaussians for our observations with a proper choice of localization.